Clomipramine - Clomav, Clomicalm

 How does it work?

-Clomipramine is one of the only medications registered for the treatment of anxiety disorders in animals.
+Clomipramine is one of the only medications registered for the treatment of anxiety disorders in animals in Australia.
+It is from a group of medicines called TCA (tricyclic antidepressants).
+Despite the name, TCAs can be used for many other conditions, not just depression.
 This medication increases the amount of serotonin (a brain chemical that regulates anxiety and mood) over the long term.
 It also increases the level of noradrenaline, which can help to reduce arousal and anxiety.
-Amitriptyline belongs to a group of medicines called TCA (tricyclic antidepressants).

 What are the side effects?